 I've been attending therapy off and on for about 5-6 years, basically from the end of high school and into adulthood.

-I first heard about BetterHelp on instagram, funnily enough!
-I had been looking for a new therapist for a while, and when I saw the ad, I didn't have super high hopes, but I figured… What is there to lose?
+Funny enough, I first heard about BetterHelp on Instagram!
+I had been looking for a new therapist for a while, and I didn't have super high hopes when I saw the ad, but I figured… What is there to lose?

-So far, I've been working with my BetterHelp therapist for about a month or so.
+So far, I've been working with my BetterHelp therapist for about a month.
 It's not a very long time, but it's long enough for me to know I'm having a better experience now than I have in a long time with a therapist.

-I think, generally speaking, I feel much more at peace now that I've signed up.
-Obviously the entire therapy experience can feel very relieving, but there's something about having more frequent contact with my therapist that I find very cathartic.
+I feel much more at peace now that I've signed up.
+Obviously, the entire therapy experience can feel very relieving, but there's something about having more frequent contact with my therapist that I find very cathartic.
 I feel less anxious, knowing that help is just a message away.

 So far, my counselor has helped in two big ways.
-The obvious one is that she's given me an ear, something I've never had before for my issues.
+The obvious one is that she's given me space to talk, something I've never had before for my issues.
 But beyond that, she has helped me see my issues from new perspectives.
 She's helped me to establish boundaries within myself that I've always wanted, but never quite knew how to work towards.
 We're still early in our counseling, but I hope to continue working with her on these things.